matszpk/amdcovc/README.md

 NOTE: An AMDCOVC under AMDGPU(-PRO) drivers can't underclock a GPU core and a memory.
 Currently, this feature is not implemented in these drivers.
 AMDCOVC under AMDGPU(-PRO) set GPU core overdrive and a memory overdirve parameters which determines overclocking in percent.
-These paramaters does not impact on current GPU and memory clocks, but they impacts on their maximal values.
+These paramaters does not impact on current GPU and memory clocks, but these paramters impact on their maximal values of clocks.

 ### List of options